Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Evaluation and results

 Our next set of experiments was based on a set of problems for automatic tunning of machine learning algorithms.
+The results of the optimization can be seen in Fig. \ref{fig:results}.

-The first problem consists on tuning the 4 parameters of a \emph{logistic regression} classifier to recognize handwritten numbers from the MNIST dataset (see Figure \ref{fig:mnist}).
-As can be seen in the results, it is an easy problem for Bayesian optimization.
+The first problem consists on tuning the 4 parameters of a \emph{logistic regression} classifier to recognize handwritten numbers from the MNIST dataset \cite{Bergstra2011}.
+As can be seen in Fig. \ref{fig:results}, it is an easy problem for Bayesian optimization.
 Even the standard BO method were able to reach the minimum in less than 50 function evaluations.
 In this case, the warped method was the fastest one, with almost 20 evaluations.
 The proposed method had similar performance in terms of convergence, but with one order of magnitude lower execution time (see Section \ref{sec:time}).

-The second problem is called \emph{online LDA}.
-This problem is based on the setup defined in Snoek et al \cite{Snoek2012} for learning topics of Wikipedia articles using Latent Dirichlet Allocation in an online fashion.
+The second problem is based on the setup defined in Snoek et al \cite{Snoek2012} for learning topics of Wikipedia articles using \emph{online} Latent Dirichlet Allocation (LDA).
 It requires to tune 3 parameters.
 Both the standard BO and the WARP method got stuck while our method was able escape from the local minimum and outperform other methods by a large margin.
 Again, SBO required much lower computational cost than WARP.

 Finally, we evaluated the \emph{HP-NNET} problem, based on a deep neural network written by Bergstra et al. \cite{Bergstra2011} to classify a modified MNIST dataset.
-In this case, the handwritten numbers were arbitrarily rotated and with random background images as distractors (see Figure \ref{fig:mnist}).
+In this case, the handwritten numbers were arbitrarily rotated and with random background images as distractors \cite{Bergstra2011}.
 The new database is called MRBI, for MNIST Rotated and with Background Images.
 In this case, due to the high dimensionality and heterogeneity of the input space (7 continuous + 7 categorical parameters) we tested two approaches.
 First, we applied a \emph{single fully-correlated model} for all the variables.
 The categorical variables were mapped to integer values that were computed by rounding the query values.
-In this case, similarly to the Hartmann function, our method (SBO) is more precise and robust.
+In this case, similarly to the Hartmann function, our method (SBO) is more precise and robust, having lower average case and smaller variance.
+We also tested a \emph{hierarchical model} (see Appendix~\ref{sec:hbo} for the details)

-Second, we applied a \emph{hierarchical model} (see Appendix \ref{sec:hbo} for the details), which splits the continuous and categorical variables in a two layer optimization process.
-In this case, the nonstationary algorithms (SBO or WARP) were only applied on the continuous variables (outer loop).
-For the inner loop we used a Hamming kernel for categorical variables \cite{Hutter2009,ZiyuWang2013}.